IONA ABBEY FAQs

 When is worship in the Iona Abbey?

 A fundamental foundation to our community life on Iona is the ecumenical morning and evening worship, to which guests, staff and visitors are warmly welcome.
-The morning service is at 9 AM with the exception of 8 AM on Friday (to suit departing guests) and the 10.30 AM communion service on Sunday.
+During the season the morning service is at 9 AM with the exception of 8 AM on Friday (to suit departing guests) and the 10.30 AM communion service on Sunday.
 The evening service is at 9 PM.
+Keep an eye on our daily worship page for updates and changes during the winter months.
 Worship is usually led by members of the Iona Community team on Iona, with support by guests.

 What are the options for the Tuesday Pilgrimage?